278th Armored Cavalry Regiment: World War II

 On 23 February 1945 the 117th Infantry Regiment crossed the Roer River and continued to move into the heart of Germany.
 On 27 February 1945 elements of the 83d Infantry Division and the 2nd Armored Division passed through the regiment to exploit the Roer River breakthrough.
 The regiment spearheaded the Ninth Army's crossing of the Rhine River at 02:00 hrs on 24 March 1945.
 They drove west into Stockum, Germany, then crossed the Autobahn and went on to Hunxe, Germany.
 They captured a German Airfield here on 27 March 1945.
 On 31 March 1945, the 117th Infantry Regiment captured the Lippe Canal, then motored 55 mi to Brensteinfurt, Germany.
 Here they encountered a mass German surrender with German soldiers, hands up and running towards POW cages in the rear.
 Here they met the first of the streams of Allied prisoners, thin as skeletons, liberated from German prison camps along with laborers from Poland, Czechoslovakia, the Soviet Union, and France.

 During the month of April 1945, the regiment continued its dash to towards the east.
 At 06:00 on 7 April 1945 the 117th Infantry Regiment attacked and took the town of Hamelin, Germany.
 Hamelin is famous for the Brothers Grimm story of "The Pied Piper of Hamelin" a children's fairy tale.
 Here the regiment captured hundreds of German soldiers as prisoners of war.

 On 17 April 1945 the regiment seized the city of Magdeburg on the Elbe River.
 The regiment moved east on the morning of 18 April 1945 and by noon had closed on the Elbe River where they were ordered to set up a defense and wait for the Red Army.
 The regiment waited for three weeks on the Russians and the end of the war.
 On 27 May 1945 British troops occupied Magdeburg and the 117th Infantry moved 150 mi south to Oelsnitz and Bad Elster, Germany near the Czechoslovakian border for occupation.
 Plans were to transfer the regiment and the 30th Infantry Division to the Pacific Theater to fight the Japanese.

 On 13 August 1945 the regiment boarded the Liberty Ship Marine Wolfe and sailed to Southampton, England.
 Before departing Southampton, news of the Japanese surrender canceled to the plans to move the regiment to the Pacific.
 On 17 August 1945 the regiment sailed on board the RMS Queen Mary from the Ocean Pier at Southampton.
 They arrived at Pier 90 in New York City, the port of debarkation on 21 August 1945.
-The 117th Infantry Regiment moved to Fort Jackson S.C. on 21 August 1945.
-The 117th Infantry Regiment was inactivated 17–24 November 1945 at Fort Jackson, South Carolina.
+The 117th Infantry Regiment moved to Fort Jackson on 21 August 1945, and was inactivated there from 17–24 November 1945.